KevinTMtz/iOSApps/Weather/README.md

 #  Weather App
-Search for the wather using an HTTP request.
+Search for the weather using an HTTPs request and the OpenWeather API.

 ## Light Mode
 <p align="center">